Autoroutes of Morocco: Planned

+Ahead of the 2030 FIFA World Cup, Morocco is taking on a €650 million loan from the African Development Bank to improve the infrastructure of the country to develop air, road and rail connections throughout the country.
+As of spring 2025, there are 2,177 km of roads in the country.
+And of the new projects to be built in time for the World Cup, the government unveiled a plan to invest MAD 12.5 billion ($1.25 billion) into its roads infrastructure, a development that already invests MAD 3 billion ($300 million) annually to maintain the roads.

+List of motorways

+Under construction

 The construction history of these expressways by segment is as follows:

 Road safety

 In 2007 762 accidents with casualties were reported, a 5% increase on 2006.
 The accident-rate per 100 million traveled kilometers dropped by 20% from 30.2 to 24.1 between these years, but the total number as well as rate of deaths didn't go down.